cs-fullstack-master/CSS_Set_Intro1/README.md

 </span></p>
 ```

-### Example 12b
+### Extra 2

- Use the HTML above to change the first, third, and fourth classes to pink.
+ Use the HTML above to change the firstParagraph, thirdParagraph, and fourthParagraph classes to pink.

- ### Example 12c
+ ### Extra 3

  Underline the span tags.
-Next center the third paragraph.
+Next center the text in third paragraph (thirdParagraph).

- ### Example 12d
+ ### Extra 4

- Make each span tag into a block element
+ Make each span tag display as a block element